Welcome to today's edition of the Rush 24-7 podcast.

 Contrary to Franklin Roosevelt, we have nothing to fear but fear itself.

-This crowd is all we've got is fear, and we're gonna keep playing the fear card.
+All we've got is fear, and we're going to keep playing the fear card.

 They're doing it to us again.

-We're gonna win by getting everybody scared again.
+We're going to win by getting everybody scared again.

 I take a back seat to nobody when it comes to fighting terrorism and standing up for national and homeland security.